solita/solita.github.com/_posts/2022-04-14-javascript-immutability.md

 So, which solution should we use to encourage immutability and avoid accidental data mutations?
 Vanilla JavaScript or one of the introduced 3rd party tools?
 The answer depends on the application you want to build and also comes down to personal preferences.

-[ImmutableJS](https://immutable-js.com) appeared somewhere around 2013 and is well know by many who want to work with immutable data.
-The main issue with it is that it's data structures are not backwards-compatible with plain JavaScript.
+[ImmutableJS](https://immutable-js.com) appeared somewhere around 2013 and is well-know by many who want to work with immutable data.
+The main issue with it is that its data structures are not backwards-compatible with plain JavaScript.
 You probably need to often convert data back to plain JavaScript objects and then back to ImmutableJS format. [seamless-immutable](https://github.com/rtfeldman/seamless-immutable) promises to tackle this problem, but as I'm writing this, the GitHub repository has not been updated in many years.

 For me, it sounds like a good idea to stick with plain old JavaScript types (objects and arrays) for compatibility, possibly deep freezing them in critical places, and simply avoid mutating them as much as possible.
 The vanilla `...` operator and the new global `structuredClone` function help with this, but one can also use libraries such as [lodash/fp](https://github.com/lodash/lodash/wiki/FP-Guide) and [Ramda](https://ramdajs.com/) to make immutable data modifications easier.
 [ImmerJS](https://immerjs.github.io/immer/) is also good if you want to use the standard data modification methods JavaScript already offers and you possibly don't care about functional programming that much.
 In the future, I hope that new JavaScript types [Record and Tuple](https://github.com/tc39/proposal-record-tuple) will provide us a built-in standard for working with immutable data.